Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

-Dividing composite systems into quantum subsystems that emit, absorb and exchange photons, remains the basic conceptual framework used to understand light-matter physics, but beyond traditional regimes and for highly complex composite systems, new challenges arise, both conceptual and technical.
-QED's gauge-freedom becomes highly significant, because the choice of gauge controls the physical nature of the adopted theoretical quantum subsystem decomposition.
+Quantum electrodynamics is the underpinning theory that describes all physical interactions occurring from the atomic scale upwards, until gravitation becomes significant.
+Modern light-matter physics encompasses an extremely broad and diverse range of natural and artificial systems with numerous interactions that span a large parameter space.
+Dividing composite systems into quantum subsystems that emit, absorb and exchange photons, remains the basic conceptual framework used to understand light-matter physics, but beyond traditional regimes new challenges arise, both conceptual and technical.
+QED's gauge freedom becomes important because the choice of gauge controls the physical nature of the adopted theoretical quantum subsystem decomposition.

-In order to identify and understand the challenges faced we revisit the simple, but general situation, of elementary charged particles interacting with an arbitrary electromagnetic field.
-We begin with a pedagogical derivation of nonrelativistic Hamiltonian QED in an arbitrary gauge, which serves to illustrate key basic concepts.
-Sound developments of nonrelativistic QED can be found in various textbooks (e.g. Refs.~\cite{cohen-tannoudji_photons_1989,craig_molecular_1998}).
-However, the role and significance of gauge-freedom is less widely understood and has been debated recently \cite{rousseau_quantum-optics_2017,vukics_gauge-invariant_2018,andrews_perspective_2018,rousseau_reply_2018}.
+Weak-coupling theory will typically breakdown when dealing with complex or artificial systems of the type depicted in Fig.~\ref{intropic}.
+However, in order to identify and understand the challenges faced in as simple a setting as possible, we begin by revisiting the case of elementary charged particles in free space.
+Although sound treatments can be found in various textbooks (e.g. Refs.~\cite{cohen-tannoudji_photons_1989,craig_molecular_1998}), the role and significance of gauge freedom is less widely understood and has even been debated recently \cite{rousseau_quantum-optics_2017,vukics_gauge-invariant_2021,andrews_perspective_2018,rousseau_reply_2018}.
 This motivates a collation of present understanding and the provision of a coherent overview.

-We provide a rigorous derivation of nonrelativistic QED in an arbitrary gauge according to the principles of modern gauge-field theory.
-We define the gauge-principle, gauge-freedom, gauge symmetry transformations, and gauge-fixing transformations.
-We identify the theory's physical degrees of freedom and show that all physical predictions are gauge-invariant.
-Conceptual issues and common pitfalls are identified and addressed.
+Sec.~\ref{sum} summarise the results of a rigorous derivation of arbitrary gauge nonrelativistic QED that uses the principles of modern gauge-field theory, with further details given in Supplementary Note~II.
+We define the gauge principle, gauge freedom, gauge symmetry transformations, gauge fixing transformations, and gauge-invariance.
+We address conceptual issues and common pitfalls.